Trump’s longtime accountant says his financial statements cannot be relied upon

 The Trump Organization issued a statement in response: “While we are disappointed that Mazars has chosen to part ways, their February 9, 2022 letter confirms that after conducting a subsequent review of all prior statements of financial condition, Mazars’ work was performed in accordance with all applicable accounting standards and principles and that such statements of financial condition do not contain any material discrepancies.
 This confirmation effectively renders the investigations by the DA and AG moot.”

-A spokesman for Mazars did not immediately return a request for comment.
+A spokesman for Mazars did not immediately respond to a request for comment.
 An attorney for the Calamaris did not immediately respond to a request for comment.

 James disclosed the letter Monday as part of her pursuit of testimony and documents that Trump’s company has been unwilling to provide.
 Her office has combed through his statements from 2004 to 2020 and discovered numerous discrepancies between the actual condition of his properties and his assertions about them in the statements, according to the January filing.

-Trump’s company allegedly provided statements to banks and insurers that included incorrect or misleading information on his Seven Springs estate in Westchester County, N.Y., his triplex in Trump Tower, his Scotland golf resort, his Westchester golf club, Trump Park Avenue in Manhattan, and his 40 Wall Street office building.
+Trump’s company allegedly provided statements to banks and insurers that included incorrect or misleading information on his Seven Springs estate in Westchester County, N.Y., his triplex in Trump Tower, his Scotland golf resort, his Westchester golf club, Trump Park Avenue in Manhattan and his 40 Wall Street office building.

-James also alleged that the Trump Organization provided statements including inaccurate statements to the Internal Revenue Service and the General Services Administration, which holds the federal lease to Trump’s D.C. hotel.
+James also alleged that the Trump Organization provided statements including inaccurate statements to the IRS and the General Services Administration, which holds the federal lease to Trump’s D.C. hotel.
 James’s office also subpoenaed records from the GSA.

 James is also a partner in the long-running criminal investigation now overseen by recently sworn-in Manhattan District Attorney Alvin Bragg (D) — a relationship that Trump and two of his adult children have pointed to as proof that evidence collected in the civil case can easily be shared with criminal investigators.